Rainier-MSFT/Entra_ZTNA_Lab/README.md

 ## Prerequisites
-Before you deploy an ARM template in this repository, you need to have:
+Before deploying an ARM template, you'll need the following:

-+ Access to an Azure subscription with sufficient resources to deploy the template.
-Most templates in this repository require the following available resources:
++ An Azure subscription and sufficient rights to deploy the given resources and specs for each template

-  + 4 cores per VM
-  + 1 storage account

-+ Access to the Azure and Entra management portals (https://entra.microsoft.com  /  https://portal.azure.com)
++ Access to the Azure and Entra management portals https://entra.microsoft.com and https://portal.azure.com
-+ A public domain name and administrative access to the domain's DNS records

-Some templates may have additional requirements specified in the template's README.

 ___